craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Aug 31 24.md

 When last we left our heroes, they had travelled for a few days towards the city of Mossburg - but along the way, they were assaulted by a trio of bandits!
 Through combat, the party eliminated the threat, and spent the night recovering.

-We return to the party now as they gather their camp and prepare for their final day of travel.
+We return to the party now as they gather their camp and prepare for their final day of travel - thoughts of the Mossburg Great Vault, and your auditing assignment.

 ### What does the World Know?
 Mossburg is a beautiful city, it's walls and streets are well-kept.
 The people here mostly keep to themselves, and there is almost always a set of Enforcers visible on any street corner.

 ```